 In the United States, December 12 is National Poinsettia Day.

-The plant was initially known in the United States as “painted leaf” or “Mexican fire plant” until it eventually was named poinsetta pulcherrima, or “poinsettia,” in honor of of its “discoverer” Dr. Poinsett.
-There are also white, pink and dappled poinsettias.
-By the early 1900′s, they were sold as potted plants in California.
-Many poinsettias are still raised in the state, especially for use as Christmas gifts and decorations.
-The city of Ventura, California is even known as the Poinsettia City.
+The plant was initially known in the United States as “painted leaf” or “Mexican fire plant” until eventually it was named poinsetta pulcherrima, or “poinsettia,” in honor of its “discoverer” Dr. Poinsett.
+There are also white, pink, and dappled poinsettias.

 Bill Petro, your friendly neighborhood historian